-Our review of the literature highlights how little research there is about HE students/employees with caring responsibilities for animal companions (‘pet’).
-Research in this area tends to centre around the benefits of ‘owning a pet’ for humans, particularly in terms of well-being, as well on the actual attachment of humans and pets, and the effects of loss and bereavement with pets.
+Our review of the literature highlights how little research there is about HE students/employees with caring responsibilities for animal companions (‘pets’).
+Research in this area tends to centre around the benefits for human beings of ‘owning a pet’, particularly in terms of well-being, as well on the actual attachment of humans and pets, and the effects of loss and bereavement with pets.
 Yet these forms of care do not seem to be recognised as a caring responsibility (and, as such, have not been included in this literature review, a decision also due to the inclusion criteria in terms of relevance to HE being rarely met).
 Overall, there appears to be very little – if any – literature around caring for pets and working/studying in HE and the support and acknowledgement available for those whose caring responsibilities are for animals rather than humans.
 Pet ownership is praised but the grief involved when losing a pet is not classed as significant and, in some cases, is even trivialised (Redmalm, 2015).
 Yet research points towards data showing that the emotions involved in caring and losing a pet can be just as traumatic as the attachment developed in human relations, which raises the question: Should this not then reflect within the bereavement policies of HEIs and other institutions?

 The inclusion of pregnancy was discussed within the team because of the potential argument of ‘when does care begin?’ or, perhaps more appropriate, ‘when do carers begin to be discriminated?’.
 While we identified some literature related to pregnancy discrimination and to the support and policies available for students/workers in academic settings, this remains a modest area of research in comparison to issues such as gender discrimination or parenting.
 An exception here can be found in Brown and Nichols’ study of parenting and pregnant students in the US (Brown and Nichols, 2013).